Skip to Content

 No. You may make a missing person report whenever you realize someone is missing.

 Yes.
 The Sheriff's Office depends on citizens calling to report crimes or suspicious activity.
 The receiving officer who takes your call will ask questions about the activity to determine its nature.
 The officer also will ask for descriptions of the people involved.
-You will be asked for your name and address, but you may decline to give this information and a Deputy still will respond.
+You will be asked for your name and address, but you may decline to give this information and a deputy still will respond.
 For a list of our non-emergency phone numbers, click here.

 Call the Sheriff's Office Traffic Unit to request increased traffic patrol in your area.
 Click here for the phone numbers.